Zinggi/UnrealScriptIDE/README.md

 	* get other completions depending where you are typing (e.g. in the defaultproperties block you only want to get variables)

 * **Goto declaration and back again**
-	* use F10, alt + left click, right click menu or via 'Goto' -> 'UnrealScript Goto Declaration'
+	* use F10, alt + left click, right click menu, via 'Goto' -> 'UnrealScript Goto Declaration' or search in the command palette to go to the declaration of the currently selected word
 	* when browsing in the declarations you can always return to your starting position by using one of the above keys when nothing is under your cursor.

 * **Syntax highlighting**

+* **Build system**
+	* use Ctrl + B, F7 or search in the command palette to build your game
+	* if the build contains errors, the error log will be opened, allowing you to navigate to your errors quickly.
+	* if the build was successful, the game will start

+* **Launch Game**
+	* quickly open the game with your last configuration
+	* you can chose witch map to open
+	* chose between Standalone or a Server and 2 Clients
+	* you can specify additional startup settings

 * **Various useful Snippets**